-Taxable income = Selling Price of Real Estate - Cost - Expenses - Land Value Increment

-If the holding period does not exceed two years, then taxable income is subject to capital gains tax at a rate of 45%.
+Taxable income = Selling Price of Real Estate - Cost - Expenses - Land Value Increment If the holding period does not exceed two years, then taxable income is subject to capital gains tax at a rate of 45%.
 If the holding period is longer than two years but less than 5 years, then taxable income is subject to capital gains tax at a rate of 35%.
 If the holding period is longer than 5 years then taxable income is subject to capital gains tax at a rate of 20%.
 Please note that the capital gains tax is to be taxed separately from other business income.

-Capital gains on sales of shares in a property holding company

-Taiwan has implemented an anti-avoidance rule.
+Capital gains on sales of shares in a property holding company Taiwan has implemented an anti-avoidance rule.
 If a foreign company directly or indirectly owns more than 50% shares of a property holding company in Taiwan and more than 50% of the value of the company is represented by real estate, then transfers of Taiwan company shares are treated as real estate transfers.
 Profits are, therefore, subject to capital gains tax at a rate of either 45% or 35%, depending on the period of holding.
+Profits earned from selling rights issued by Construction Company relating to real estate still under construction Effective from 1 July 2021, profits earned from selling rights issued by Construction Company shall be taxed in the same manner as real estate.
+Taxable income can be computed as selling price - cost - deemed cost (3% of selling price capped at TWD 300,000).
+If such right is transferred within 2 years, then taxable income shall be taxed at 45%.
+Restricting companies from buying residential properties Taiwan's government is close to introducing a new set of rules which will require companies to apply for government pre-approval before buying residential properties.
+If approved, the applicant needs to commit not to transfer the real estate for at least 5 years.
+The effective date of this rule is likely to be the 2nd half of 2023.
+The above rule will not apply if the company does one of the following:

+Works with a Construction Company to reconstruct its existing residential property.

+or

+Participates in a reconstruction project to assist to demolish high risk residential property.

 Inheritance tax

 Inheritance tax is charged to the recipient of assets located in Taiwan or to permanent residents for Taiwan tax purposes who are the recipients of assets located offshore.
 The applicable tax rates are shown as follows:

 Range Rate

 Less than TWD 25m portion 10%

 TWD 25m ~ TWD 50m portion 15%

 TWD 50m and above portion 20%

 Practical considerations

-Investing in Taiwanese real estate requires planning, patience and a clear idea of what you want to achieve and the timeline you hope to achieve it in.
-Building relationships and developing trust with landowners, real estate agents and banks is all part of the Taiwan real estate investment experience.
-Grant Thornton Taiwan is highly experienced and well positioned to assist you in this regard.
+Investing in Taiwanese real estate requires planning, patience, and a clear idea of what you want to achieve and the timeline you hope to achieve it.
+Building relationships and developing trust with landowners, real estate agents, and banks are all part of the Taiwan real estate investment experience.
+Grant Thornton Taiwan is highly experienced and well-positioned to assist you in this regard.

 Contact